hgohil2805/CTCI/README.md

 - ZigZag Conversion
   The string "PAYPALISHIRING" is written in a zigzag pattern on a given number of rows and then read line by line: "PAHNAPLSIIGYIR"

+- Valid Palindrome
+  Given a string, determine if it is a palindrome, considering only alphanumeric characters and ignoring cases.